Pageloot

 About the author

 Siim Tiigimägi is the Content Lead at Pageloot.
 He writes about our innovative QR code generator services.
-With a profound expertise spanning over 5 years on QR codes, Siim is a subject matter expert in the field.
+With a profound expertise spanning over half a decade on QR codes, Siim is a subject matter expert in the field.
 He makes significant strides in leveraging QR technology to simplify and augment digital interactions.

 Category